syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 {:.caption }

-* Click **“Done”.** The recurrence appointment with daily pattern is created for every two days that ends after 10 occurrences.
+* Click **Done**.
+The recurrence appointment with daily pattern is created for every two days that ends after 10 occurrences.